IN SWITZERLAND 🇨🇭

 The Albula Pass is located in the Swiss canton of Graubünden amidst the wonderful Engadine Alps and links the Albula valley with the Engadine.
 The luxurious mountain resort of Saint Moritz in Switzerland can be found at the south end of the alpine pass.

 The pass follows the Albula river for a while and is somewhat more beautiful in the northern section.
 Before you reach Berguen you have to climb the pass along side a cliff with a few serpentines.
 Up here a wonderful view over the Albula canyon is waiting.

 The second part of the Albula Pass is a little narrow and the surface can get a little rough.
 But it's worth it to travel underneath the Albula railway viaducts upwards to the top of the pass.

-Most importantly: enjoy the trip, take it easy and always expect some cows on the road.
-We recommend to stop at the main plateau for a coffee at the 1873 hospice and enjoy the view.
+Here at the summit the view opens to a small plateau with a tiny lake.
+We recommend to stop for a coffee at the 1873 hospice and enjoy the view.
 Marmots and other wild animals can often be observed from here.

 On the other side the wide curves are winding down into the Engadine valley.
 At La Punt-Chamues directly after the railway crossing the drive over the Albula is coming to the end.

 The locals drive the Albula Pass with a shocking confidence.
 Tourists should always expect a cow or two behind every turn.

 During winter month the Albula Pass is used as an open air bob sledge and remains closed for traffic.
 That also explains why the road surface is not always the best.

 A BIT OF HISTORY.
 Already during prehistoric and Roman times the passages was in use as a trading route for different goods, like honey, cheese and animal skins.
 The Bishop of Chur later generated a good income from tools to use the pass during the middle ages.